 Using a collection agent has several benefits over tenant withholding tax.
 Paying taxes for you each month is a big responsibility to place on a tenant, and you have no way of knowing whether it is being done correctly or on time.
 Even an honest mistake, like forgetting to transfer the 20% to Revenue one month, could result in negative consequences for you.

-Can A Collection Agent Help Reduce My Tax Liability?
+Can A Collection Agent Help Non Resident Landlords Reduce Tax Liability?

 The 20% withholding tax that the tenant must pay to Revenue is levied on gross rental income (i.e. with no expenses deducted).
-However, there are many allowable expenses available to landlords, whether they live in Ireland or elsewhere.
+However, there are many allowable expenses available to both resident and non resident landlords in Ireland.

 These expenses can be deducted from your gross rental income to arrive at your net taxable rental income.
 This means that your eventual tax liability could be significantly lower than the 20% deducted at source by your tenants.